QAA-Tools/ccproxy/README.md

 http://127.0.0.1:3456
 ```

-Password is your `APIKEY` from the config file (username can be anything).
+Password is your `APIKEY` from the config file (username can be anything; blank is not allowed).

 5) Claude Code config example: